leeandher/programming-notes/Learn Redux/README.md

 This is a collection of notes I compiled from the [Learn Redux Course](https://learnredux.com) offered by [Wes Bos](wesbos.com/courses)!

-Feel free to look through and learn, and if anything confusing (or blatently wrong, since I was learning at the time too), please just send me a message or make a PR.
+Feel free to look through and learn, and if anything confusing (or blatantly wrong, since I was learning at the time too), please just send me a message or make a PR.

 Thanks!